MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

-- Now head back to Postman and change the auth type in Tab in `Authorization` to "`No Auth`" (was previously "`Basic Auth`").
+- Now head back to Postman and change the auth type in Tab in `Authorization` to "`No Auth`" (which was previously "`Basic Auth`").
 And add a new key-value pair in `Headers` tab.
 Set "`Authorization`" as key and "`Token <yourTokenHere>`" as value.
 You can get your token key from the Admin Panel by creating one for each user.
 After you have ticked the key-value pair row you have added, you'll be able to do GET request.
 And now go ahead and unselect that key-value pair and you'll get an "Authentication credentials were not provided.” error.
 <!-- ![Screenshot 2022-10-02 at 12.20.28 1.png](./images/adding-token-postman-img.png) -->

 <p align="center">